artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

       :width: 70%
       :alt: A link to a related accession in an archival description

-   Logged-in users with permissions can select the hyperlink accession record identifier and AtoM will take them to the related accession record :term:`view page`.
+   Logged-in users with permissions can click the hyperlinked accession record identifier and AtoM will take them to the related accession record :term:`view page`.
 Unauthenticated users (i.e. those who are not logged in) will not be able to see the Accessions area; logged-in Users without